-Bacterial infections of the bone (osteomyelitis) require I.V. antibiotics because the oral ingestion of antibiotic produces inadequate concentrations of drug in the bone.
+Bacterial infections of the bone (osteomyelitis) require I.V. antibiotics because the oral ingestion of antibiotics produces inadequate concentrations of the drug in the bone.
 The most common length of treatment is 6 weeks.
-However, certain prostheses infections (hardware) or debilitated patients may require much longer treatment.
+However, certain prosthesis infections (hardware) or debilitated patients may require much longer treatment.

 Bone infections are most often caused by staphylococcus bacteria, but they can also be caused a myriad of other bacteria colonizing the Gastrointestinal and Genitourinary (genital and/or urinary) Tract.